Owoscaw/uni_notes/linear algebra 1/Scalar triple product.md

 If $\underline a, \underline b, \underline c\in\Re^3$ then:
 $$\Huge [\underline a,\underline b,\underline c]=[\underline b,\underline c,\underline a]=[\underline c,\underline a,\underline b]=-[\underline b,\underline a,\underline c]=-[\underline c,\underline b,\underline a]=-[\underline a,\underline c,\underline b]$$
+I am not going to prove this (excersise to the reader)